BHFDSC/CCU046_02/code/README.md

-Analysis and curation code related to the analysis conducted for this project.
+Data curation and analysis code related to the analysis conducted for this project.